ChasNelson1990/python-zero-to-hero-beginners-course/prerequisites/files-directories.md

 Second, it is often useful to know the **current working directory**, i.e. where you currently are in the directory tree.
 The `pwd` (print working directory) command will print to the shell the full path of your current location.

-The current directory can also be referred to by `.` and the parent directory (one level up the directory tree) by `..`.
+The current directory can also be referred to by `.` (one period) and the parent directory (one level up the directory tree) by `..` (two periods).
 We will use both of these to explore absolute and relative paths and the commands `cd` and `ls` below.

 ## Absolute and Relative Paths

-The example home directories above all start with root (`/` or `C:\`) - these are **absolute paths**.
+The example home directories given above all start with root (`/` or `C:\`) - these are **absolute paths**.
 However, file systems also understand **relative paths** - paths that do no start with root.
 For example, if a home directory (which is also the current working directory) contains a subdirectory called `myDirectory` that holds a file called `myFile.csv` then the following both refer to the same file:

 * **Absolute path:** `/Users/chas/myDirectory/myFile.csv`
 * **Relative path:** `./myDirectory/myFile.csv`

-## Navigating the File System
+## Navigating the File System in the Shell

 Navigating the file system through a GUI can be quick and easy - the user can see all the subdirectories and files in a directory and clicks to navigate or interact with them.
 But navigating through a CLI can also be quick - once you know a couple of key commands.